Noi Bai International Airport

-Of the routes the airport offers, the Hanoi – Ho Chi Minh City route is the busiest in Southeast Asia and the sixth busiest in the world, serving 6,867,114 customers in 2018.
+Of the routes the airport offers, the Hanoi – Ho Chi Minh City route is the busiest flight in Southeast Asia and the fourth busiest in the world, serving 10,883,555 customers in 2023, an increase of 3% in comparison to 2022.

 History

 The airport was developed immediately south of the Phúc Yên Air Base and opened on 2 January 1978.
-The terminal 1 building was completed and became operational in 2001.
+Civil operation was only between communist countries, with international flights from China, East Germany, Soviet Union, and after the unification, adding other countries in the Southeast Asia region.
+Handling these flights were a set of three small buildings: Terminal G2 (Vietnamese: Ga 2 - Ga Quốc tế đi) for international departures, Terminal G3 (Vietnamese: Ga 3 - Ga hàng không đường bay trong nước) for domestic departures and arrivals, and Terminal G4 (Vietnamese: Ga 4 - Ga Quốc tế đến) for international arrivals.
+These terminals were continuously renovated to handle the increasing number of flights.
+However, in the end they were too small for the actual need, and the new terminal was built and was completed to operate in 2001.
+The old terminals were then demolished to make place for the current cargo terminal.

 In 2005, Tiger Airways started thrice-weekly flights between Hanoi and Singapore after launching direct flights between Hồ Chí Minh City and Singapore becoming the first budget airline to operate in Vietnam.
 It was later joined by low-cost carrier AirAsia when they launched direct flights between Hanoi and Bangkok and Kuala Lumpur.

 The second runway (1B – 11R/29L) opened in 2006 and the following year the airport hosted an Airbus A380 for the first time, although no scheduled A380 services are operated from the airport.
 2013 saw the first arrival of a Cargolux Boeing 747-8F.
-In 2014 the airport received its first scheduled service with the newest generation of commercial aircraft when All Nippon Airways started using a Boeing 787-8 on services between to Tokyo–Haneda and later the same year the airport received its first visit of Airbus A350 XWB operated by Airbus on World Tour trip.
+In 2014, the airport received its first scheduled service with the newest generation of commercial aircraft when All Nippon Airways started using a Boeing 787-8 on services between to Tokyo–Haneda and later the same year the airport received its first visit of Airbus A350 XWB operated by Airbus on World Tour trip.
 In 2015, Vietnam Airlines started to operate the Airbus A350 XWB for commercial domestic flights.

 The airport has been a SkyTeam hub since mid-2010, after Vietnam Airlines joined the network that year.

 Terminals and facilities

 At 650 hectares, Noi Bai is the second-largest airport in Vietnam, behind the 800 hectare Tan Son Nhat International Airport.
-Terminal 1, completed in 2001, had one main section for international flights with a new terminal extension (denoted Lobby E) for domestic flights, which was completed in late 2013.
-Together with the extension, terminal 1 is capable of handling 9 million passengers per annum.
-Following the inauguration of Terminal 2 in January 2015, Terminal 1 is solely used for domestic flights.
+Terminal 1, completed in 2001, used to be the sole terminal handling both domestic and international flights.
+However, with the opening of the second terminal, it is now reassigned to handle domestic flights only.
+The terminal saw its first extension in 2013 with the inauguration of the new lobby E, and was capable of handling 9 million passengers per annum.
 The terminal is currently being upgraded to handle 15 million passengers annually upon completion in March 2018.